bbtgnn/franco/README.md

 ### States

 States represent the different conditions your application can be in.
-Each state must have an `id` property and can optionally contain additional data.

 ```typescript
 type MyStates = {
   idle: void;